25 Inspiring Children’s Books About Careers: Career Coach & Mom Approved!

-Ada Twist, Scientist is one of my favorite career books for kids, but also one of my favorite books.
-Full stop.
+Ada Twist, Scientist (now a series on Netflix) is one of my favorite children’s books about careers, but also one of my favorite books period.
+Ada rocks!

 It’s adorable and rhymey, but also gets right down to brass tacks about how to help kids learn and develop their career interests.
 Where does that all start?
 With asking questions!
 Lots and lots of questions.